State of Washington Classified Job Specification

 This series is distinguished from the Broadcast Technician series by not performing radio and/or television broadcast equipment operation, production, or programming activities.

 Perform entry-level media maintenance work maintaining, repairing and testing media equipment.

 Under general supervision, perform entry-level maintenance and repair activities on media equipment such as repairing television monitors, videotape machines, video cameras, amplifiers, cassette recorders, film, slide and motion picture projectors; performing preventive maintenance; assisting in the installation of media equipment and systems; assisting faculty and staff with equipment operation problems.

-Troubleshoots, maintains, and repairs media equipment such as television monitors, video cameras, amplifiers, cassette recorders, film, slide and motion picture projectors, lighting systems;
+Troubleshoots, maintains, and repairs media equipment such as television monitors, video and security cameras, amplifiers, cassette recorders, film, slide and motion picture projectors, lighting systems;

 Performs mechanical or electronic repair to system, board or component level; calibrates and/or tests for proper operation;

 Performs preventive maintenance on media equipment; cleans, adjusts, repairs, and calibrates;